FarronF/limerick-council-meetings/meetings/2022/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th April 2022.md

 out extensive consultation to inform the preparation of the Draft Zoning Map for the area.

-In order to comply with national and regional planning policy in terms of achieving compact--- 9
+In order to comply with national and regional planning policy in terms of achieving compact
+---
+9

 growth, numerous sites were rezoned to deliver residential development and meet the